JiuDin/Operate-system-switch/README.md

 - **(Optional)** You can update the library  named libopencm3, or just use the version in the directory.
 The details you can reference with stecman's project.
 And you only need to replace the 'src' directory.

-- **(Required)** You can use follow command to build and flash the firmware,  before you do that, make sure you have a jlink or stlink to connect the device with your computer.
+- **(Required)** You can use following command to build and flash the firmware,  before you do that, make sure you have a jlink or stlink to connect the device with your computer.

 ### Building